Carnegie Hall: 1980s

 The first renovations started in February 1982 with the restoration and reconstruction of the recital hall and studio entrance.
 The lobby was lowered to street level, the box office was relocated behind the main auditorium, and two archways were added to the 57th Street facade.
 A new lobby and dedicated elevator for the recital hall were also created.
 The Carnegie Hall Corporation was also looking to develop a vacant lot immediately east of Carnegie Hall.
-The renovation was complicated by the fact that some parts of the original plans had been lost.
+The renovation was complicated by the loss of parts of the original plans.
 A controversy also emerged when the Carnegie Hall Corporation started evicting longtime tenants of the upper-story studios, particularly those who refused to pay steeply increased rents.
 The first phase of the renovation was completed in September 1983 for $20 million.
 A second phase included upgrades to mechanical systems, such as air-conditioning and elevators.